Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Incremental Planar Abstraction Framework

 \section{Incremental Planar Abstraction Framework}

 We combine amortized inference via a neural network with distributed probabilistic inference via GBP to incrementally abstract factor graphs in SLAM.
-We emphasise that the master representation of the scene is always the factor graph and during online operation GBP is continually performing inference on this graph.
+The master scene representation is always the factor graph and during online operation GBP is continually performing inference on this graph.

-GBP is interrupted to perform editing of the factor graph, which occurs when: i) adding a new keyframe (Sec. \ref{sec:raw_front_end}, \ref{sec:plane_pred_filtering}) ii) testing plane hypotheses (Sec. \ref{sec:confirm_reject}) or iii) merging planes (Sec. {\ref{sec:merge}).
-These components are detailed in the following sections, and a high-level overview of the system-level operation is described in Algorithm \ref{alg:system}.
+GBP is interrupted to edit the factor graph, which occurs when: i) adding a new keyframe (Sec. \ref{sec:raw_front_end}, \ref{sec:plane_pred_filtering}) ii) testing plane hypotheses (Sec. \ref{sec:confirm_reject}) or iii) merging planes (Sec. {\ref{sec:merge}).
+An overview of the system is provided in Algorithm \ref{alg:system}.